niallang/Nial_Libraries/README.md

 # Nial_Libraries

-This repository contains common Nial code submitted by a number of developers.
+This repository is a community pool of common Nial code submitted by a number of developers.